hbassi/denoisingodmd/README.md

 `python fourier_denoising.py`

 Following this, use `stack_data.ipynb` to assemble the stacked dataset from whichever denoising parameters are desired.
+For a visualization process of the denoising procedure, `fourier_denoising.ipynb` can be used.

 ## Run ODMD
 Use the same parameters as used for data generation and set `baseline` to `True` or `False` depending on if baseline ODMD is desired, and `stacked` to `True` or `False` depending on if FDODMD is desired.
 An example would be: